dreamcatcher-tech/network/Inbox/2024-07-22 1345 running a thread from another thread.md

 Clone and restart a thread as a new entity ?

 Make a thread comparator tool, so when driving remote threads, then we can compare to known good results, and possibly select a new favourite, or new sections of favourites.

+Then, running a remote thread can call other remote threads, which gives us leverage.